 Import figures for Trade in Goods include adjustments to allow for the impact of trade associated with VAT Missing Trader Intra-Community (MTIC) fraud.
 The adjustments were introduced for the first time in the UK Trade May 2003 First Release published on 9 July 2003.
 The adjustments are added to the EU import estimates derived from Intrastat returns.

-An article explaining the fraud and the impact on the trade figures was published on 9 July 2003.
-A follow-up article was published on 17 February 2005, which summarises the work carried out since July 2003, to review the estimates of the impact on the trade figures.
+An article explaining MTIC fraud and the impact on the trade figures (131 Kb Pdf) was published on 9 July 2003.
+A report on further research into MTIC fraud (137.3 Kb Pdf) was published on 17 February 2005, which summarises the work carried out to review the estimates of the impact on the trade figures.

 Changes to the pattern of trading associated with MTIC fraud can make it difficult to analyse trade by commodity group and by country, as changes in the impact of activity associated with this fraud affect both imports and exports.
 Originally, most carousel chains only involved EU member states.
 From 2004 in particular, some carousel chains included non-EU countries, e.g. Dubai and Switzerland.
 However, the MTIC trade adjustments are added to the EU import estimates derived from Intrastat returns as it is this part of the chain that is not generally recorded.
 In particular, adjustments affect trade in capital goods and intermediate goods - these categories include mobile phones and computer components, which are still the most widely affected goods.

-Figures for total exports and imports less adjustments for trade associated with VAT MTIC fraud are given in the monthly UK Trade Statistical Bulletin.
+Figures for total exports and imports less adjustments for trade associated with VAT MTIC fraud are given in the monthly the monthly UK Trade Statistical Bulletin.

 From the first quarter 2010, ONS have included financial derivatives business of UK securities dealers in both the UK’s financial account (flows) and the international investment position (stocks).
 The inclusion of this data improves the sector coverage of financial derivatives which previously included only data on financial derivatives business of UK banks.

-An article detailing the improvements to the coverage of derivatives within the United Kingdom Economic Accounts was published on 25 October 2011.
+An article detailing the improvements to the coverage of derivatives within the United Kingdom Economic Accounts (51.5 Kb Pdf) was published on 25 October 2011.

 Figures for the most recent periods are provisional and subject to revision in light of: (a) late and corrected responses to surveys; (b) revisions to seasonal adjustment factors which are re-estimated annually.